 - In any body of water under the jurisdiction of the Department of Environmental Protection, Division of Recreation and Parks (Florida Park Service).
 Possession of spearfishing equipment is prohibited in these areas, unless it is unloaded and properly stored.

 Harvest by hand-held nets is allowed in all of these situations.

 Native to the Indo-Pacific and Red Sea, lionfish can be found year-round in Florida waters and from North Carolina to South America, including the Gulf of Mexico.
-They have even been found as far north as Rhode Island in the summer months, but they do not survive the winter that far north.
 They can be found in almost all estuarine and marine habitat types and have been found in waters up to 1,000 feet deep.

 Rarely caught on hook-and-line, the most effective methods of removal are spearing and using a hand-held net.
 Care should be taken when spear fishing so that the spears do not impact and damage reefs.

 Lionfish are also caught as bycatch in the commercial lobster and stone crab trap industry.
 There is evidence that lionfish are not actually getting stuck in traps but can come and go as they please, only being harvested when they happen to be inside the trap as it is being pulled up.

 The practice of feeding lionfish to other predatory species while diving should be avoided because it is dangerous and illegal.
 It is also proven to not be effective.

 - Reef Environmental Education Foundation (REEF) online reporting form.